ctsit/redcap_external_module_development_guide/docs/guide_for_devs.md

 1. The current project's `project_id`
 1. The value of a variable set in the module's configuration menu

-Check the [official External Module documentation on functions](https://github.com/vanderbilt/redcap-external-modules/blob/testing/docs/framework/intro.md) for functions which will provide this information for you.
+Check the [official External Module documentation on functions](https://github.com/vanderbilt/redcap-external-modules/blob/testing/docs/framework/intro.md) for functions which provide this information for you.
 Useful phrases to search for are "User" and "projectSetting".

 Note that there is an unlisted property of the [`User` object](https://github.com/vanderbilt/redcap-external-modules/blob/testing/docs/framework/intro.md#user-method) that you will need: